 - Foot and leg injuries: When a person is run over, the car tyres sometimes go over their foot or their leg.
 Will your foot break if a car runs over it?
 Not always, but having your leg or foot run over can cause a fractured or broken foot, fractured or broken leg injury.
 Does getting your foot run over hurt?
 Whatever sort of injuries you suffer as a result of getting your foot run over, it is a painful experience.

-- Back injuries: The road traffic safety charity Brake explains that globally, road traffic accidents are the largest cause of spinal injuries worldwide.
-If a pedestrian or cyclist suffers a broken back as a result of being run over and their spinal cord is damaged, this could result in them being permanently paralysed from the waist down or neck down.
+- Back injuries: Road traffic accidents can potentially cause spinal injuries.
+If a cyclist or pedestrian is injured suffers a broken back as a result of being run over and their spinal cord is damaged, this could result in them being permanently paralysed from the waist down or neck down.

 - Head injuries: If the injured person suffers a traumatic head injury, this can have a lifelong effect.
 A severe brain injury can affect people mentally, behaviorally, affect one’s memory and affect their motor skills.
 Brake reports that 40% to 50% are caused by road traffic collisions in Britain.